 To contact me: firstname.lastname@example.org

-My main research interests are in software engineering (with a focus on software evolution) and distributed systems.
+My main research interests are in software engineering (with a focus on software evolution), distributed systems, and artificial intelligence.
 I also have an interest for information technologies and their impacts on society and the environment.
 During my graduate studies I have worked on the Mammoth Project in the Software Engineering Lab (Mc322).

 JMantlet - JMantlet is an Eclipse plugin to manage and enforce concern interfaces in Java programs.